 I highly recommend walking up Vesuvius – it’s a memory I will never forget.
 I just can’t wait to take someone special there and share the memory with them too.

-If I was looking for adventure in particular though I’d be heading back to Wales.
+If I was looking for adventure in particular, I would love to book a 2 seat spitfire by going to Spitfires (or a similar site) to enjoy the aerial view of Wales with my significant other steering the aircraft.
+Even thinking about it gives me butterflies in my stomach, trust me!
 I lived in Dyfed for three years and loved every moment of the experience.
 My weekends were filled with rock climbing, kayaking, and hiking and I’d love to share these kinds of moments with someone special to me on a unique honeymoon.

 The picture above is of Cadair Idris, a mountain in North Wales.
 It’s not as popular as Snowdonia but it is worth climbing for that spectacular view!
 Adventure honeymoons don’t have to happen in some incredibly exotic location half way around the world, fun can be found closer to home too.
 In fact you could probably do all three trips that I’ve talked about here for the same price as two weeks abroad in an all-inclusive beach resort!
 That’s not to say one kind of honeymoon is better than another, but just that there are fun alternatives to the traditional options!